nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: The multi-step command should terminate and exit, and users can now input other commands.

-### G.3 Adding a venue
+### F.3 Adding a venue
 1. A multi-step command to add a venue to the booking system
-    1. Prerequisites: list all venues using the `list_venue` command.
-A venue by the same name cannot already exist.
+    1. Prerequisites: BookCoin is not in the middle of executing a multi-step command.
+List all venues using the `list_venue` command, and verify that a venue by the same name cannot already exist.
 If it is present as a record in the system, delete it.

     2. Test case: `add_venue v/Victoria Hall`<br>
     Expected: Victoria Hall should appear in the list of venues.
 The default capacity should be set to 10 as it was unspecified in the command, and there should be no description or tag.